mohfarra7/MedHub/Readme.txt

-The cloudinary and mongo will work in a very short time, so please make sure to update cloudinary and mongo APIs.
+IF the cloudinary and mongo APIs are empty, so please signup and create APIs.
 You will find the ".env" file in the backend.

-At VsCode seperate the terminals of three folders:
+At VsCode run each folder in integrated terminals seperately:
 Firstly run the backend server, make sure to install the node server and packages first:

 npm install